 Chinese New Year is the most popular holiday in China and it’s also one of the most exciting.

-Everyone in the country stops for this holiday and there are very specific ways to celebrate this yearly milestone as well.
+Everyone in the country stops for this holiday and there are very specific ways to celebrate the yearly milestone as well.

 Whether you’re about to visit China or you’re simply learning about the country from home, here’s what you need to know about making the most of Chinese New Year.

 What is Chinese New Year?